bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 ## calculations

-List of operations to process with possible options (see [Calculation JSON file](help.calculation.md) help).
+List of operations to process with options (see [configured and available calculations](help.calculation.md) for more information on operations).

 Examples:

-> Calculation with operations for generate variant_id and variant type,
+> Calculation with operations to calculate variant_id and variant type,
-> extract HGVS from snpEff annotation, calculate number of samples and
+> annotate variants, extract HGVS from snpEff annotation, calculate
-> list of samples for each variant, select NOMEN from snpEff HGVS with a
+> number of samples and list of samples for each variant, select NOMEN
-> prioritized transcript (from prioritization transcript calculation)
+> from snpEff HGVS with a prioritized transcript (from prioritization
-> and list of transcripts of preference, a list of NOMEN fields, with
+> transcript calculation) and list of transcripts of preference, a list
-> two specific NOMEN patterns
+> of NOMEN fields, with two specific NOMEN patterns

 > ``` json
 > {
 >    "calculations": {
 >      "variant_id": null,
 >      "vartype": null,
+>      "annotation": {
+>         "annotations": {
+>            "parquet": {
+>               "annotations": {
+>                  "my.database.parquet": {...},
+>                  "my.other.database.parquet": {...}
+>               }
+>            }
+>         }
+>      },
 >      "snpeff_hgvs": null,
 >      "find_samples": {
 >        "tags": {